cjayrans/mlops-v2/documentation/deployguides/deployguide_ado.md

       <img src="./images/ado-new-env.png" alt="New environment" width="50%" height="50%"/>
    </p>

 Name the new environment `prod` and click **Create**.
 The environment will initially be empty and indicate "Never deployed" but this status will update after the first deployment.
+Repeat this step and create a second environment with the name `dev`.

 The configuration of your new ML project repo is complete and you are ready to deploy your Azure Machine Learning infrastructure and deploy ML training and model deployment pipelines in the next section.